qnm/rob.sharp.id.au/src/content/blogs/feature-blog.md

 In our case, our `master` branch will be used for the static site, so let's switch to a `dev` branch:

 `git checkout -b dev`

+At this point it's worthwhile telling Github that you want the `dev` branch to be the main one.

+1. Add in the Github action workflow.

 Then create a new directory for actions: